derekrodgers/derekrodgers/README.md

 I'm a data scientist and analytics professional with 6+ years in SaaS and science.

 Most recently, I was creating [interactive dashboards](https://www.salussafety.io/reporting) for the construction industry.
-In 2025, I graduated from the [Master of Data Science](https://masterdatascience.ubc.ca/) program at the University of British Columbia.
+In 2025, I graduated from the [Master of Data Science](https://masterdatascience.ubc.ca/) program at [UBC](https://www.ubc.ca/).

 Want to connect?
 Message me on LinkedIn: